eric4477/clone-trello-home-page/README.md

 ## Features

-- **Homepage Layout**: The project replicates the layout and structure of Trello's homepage, including the header, navigation bar, hero section, and footer.
+- **Homepage Layout**: The project replicates the layout and structure of Trello's homepage, including the header, navigation bar and hero section.

 - **Styling**: Custom CSS is used to style the elements and components to match the appearance of Trello's homepage as closely as possible.

-## Usage

-To view the Trello clone, simply open the `index.html` file in a web browser.
-You can also host it on a web server to share it with others or access it online.

 ## Technologies Used